MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/restricted-mode-calling.md

     ![Screenshot highlighting description, Make private calls option, and Save button.](media/restricted-mode-calling-turn-off-private-calls.jpg "Screenshot highlighting description, Make private calls option, and Save button")

 4. In the left pane, select **Manage users**, and then select the user you want to assign the policy to.
-IS IT THE USER OR A POLICY YOU'RE SELECTING HERE?

     ![Screenshot highlighting Manage users command and selected policy.](media/restricted-mode-calling-assign-user.jpg "Screenshot highlighting Manage users command and selected policy")